 Scott Mason is a broadcast journalist with 32 years of television experience.
 He has won dozens of awards for documentaries, writing, and feature reporting, including three National Edward R. Murrow awards and 20 regional Emmys.
 In both 2004 and 2005, the Electronic News Association of the Carolinas named Scott the North Carolina Television Reporter of the Year.

 Today, Scott is known as the Tar Heel Traveler.
 His feature series takes viewers along the back roads of North Carolina where he meets memorable characters, finds out-of-the-way places, and unearths fascinating historical footnotes.
-Scott has also published two books about his television adventures: Tar Heel Traveler: Journeys across North Carolina (2010) and Tar Heel Traveler Eats: Food Journeys across North Carolina (2014).
-Both are published by Rowman & Littlefield Press.
+Scott has also published three books about his television adventures: Tar Heel Traveler: Journeys across North Carolina (2010), Tar Heel Traveler Eats: Food Journeys across North Carolina (2014) and Tar Heel Traveler: New Journeys Across North Carolina, published by Globe Pequot Press.